 Funding Program/\$

-FHWA/F TA/PL FTA Secti (through
+EH\\// FTA Secti on 5307

+FHWA/PL (through WRTA)

-Participants FHWA/FTA State FTA WRTA Total
+Participants FHWA State FTA WRTA Total

-CMRPC 40,000 10,000 50,000
+CMRPC 48,000 12,000 60,000

 Element 2: Data Collection and Analysis Activities

 Task 2.1: Data Collection and Analysis

 The Data Collection and Analysis task is made up of CMRPC programs designed to collect and analyze various types of transportation planning data around the region.
 The portion of the road network that the CMRPC targets for data collection is the federal-aid eligible roadway network, which includes rural minor collectors while excluding Interstate highways and ramps.